dgox16/oldworld.nvim/README.md

 ## 🎙️ Acknowledgements

--   [mellow.nvim](https://github.com/mellow-theme/mellow.nvim) used its amazing color palette as a base.
+-   [mellow.nvim](https://github.com/mellow-theme/mellow.nvim) used its amazing color palette and styles as a base.